astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/sycamour.md

 * Sent numerous puppets to attack the team
 * Escaped via rocket before he could be caught

-## Unknown higher-up
-* Identified by Zephyr as someone with powers similar to Dubium
 # Children of the Night
 ## Absentia
 ![Absentia](/uploads/sycamour/absentia.jpg "Absentia")